amniskin/amniskin.github.io/_posts/2024-11-25-israel-palestine-coexistence-is-dead.md

 #### Terrorism is central to Palestinian identity

-Terrorism is also a major industry in the Palestinian territories.
+Terrorism is a major industry in the Palestinian territories.
 There are dozens of functioning terrorist organizations[^tals_post] that operate throughout Palestinian society.
 Jihadis are a part of all levels of government, schools, and mosques.
 They have terrorist training camps in every neighborhood.
 The heads of the top terrorist groups meet in Gaza once a year to coordinate efforts.
 Terrorism is a "legitimate" vocation in Palestinian culture.

 [^tals_post]: X.com post by Tal Hagin, <https://x.com/talhagin/status/1724895795831304444>